TAAL-GmbH/stas-js/README.md

 The following environment variables must be set inside the .env file API_USERNAME=  The API username
 API_PASSWORD=  The API password
-NETWORK=   The netork that the tests will run on (set to testnet as default)
+NETWORK=   The netork that the tests will run on, leave blank to run on main net

 ## Testing